IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Lists of Dataverse APIs
 ~~~~~~~~~~~~~~~~~~~~~~~

-- :doc:`search`: For searching dataverses, datasets, and files.
+- :doc:`search`: For searching dataverse collections, datasets, and files.
 - :doc:`dataaccess`: For downloading and subsetting data.
 - :doc:`native-api`: For performing most tasks that are possible in the GUI.
 See :doc:`getting-started` for the most common commands which operate on endpoints with names like: